 The beard worn by the character of Alexander Ludwig in his series is not in line with his real personality.
 Indeed, the Vancouver actor without a beard is, in real life, a simple and kind person.
 Nevertheless, in the film productions played by the young man, the beard has stuck him a label of villain.

-It is in a way this one that took away from the Canadian actor his simple and nice personality.
-After the show, he kept shedding the character with the beard that inspires terror.
+It is in a way this one that took away from the Canadian actor his simple and kind personality.
+After the series, he kept shedding this bearded, terror-inspiring persona.
 He actually had no pretense of being a villain.
 That's probably why he knows how to hurry up and get rid of his beard.

 He has now shaved everything to avoid seeing his real life limited to his role in Vikings.
-He even went so far as to resolve not to play the bad guy anymore and not to grow a beard.
+He even went so far as to make a resolution to stop playing the bad guy and to stop growing a beard.

-In short, the beard that Alexander Ludwig wears in Vikings was mostly useful to make him look like a villain.
+In short, the beard that Alexander Ludwig wears in Vikings was mostly useful to make himself look like a villain.
 If it is true that this one is a sign of virility, that of the Canadian actor does not seem to marry his personality.
-He prefers his little mustache and a few bits of hair on his chin than a scraggly beard.
+He prefers his little mustache and a few bits of hair on his chin than a bush of beard.